ghurault/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Statistical Machine Learning
+- Statistics & Machine Learning
 - Bayesian modelling
 - Time-series forecasting
-- Causal inference
+- Decision analysis
-- Open science
+- Software engineering

 # Education to show in About widget
 education: